The Orchard tapestry

 O valiant Earth, O happy year

 And hangs aloft from tree to tree

 The Orchard tapestry is woven now by a long-established French weaver and it is lined with a rod pocket for easy hanging.
 You can view this tapestry in the gallery of room settings.
 It is available in one size: 47″x29″ US$265.

 To order this William Morris tapestry wall hanging, click on the button on the top right to enter the securely encrypted shopping cart.
-You can pay using Visa, Mastercard or PayPal, and then we’ll confirm receipt of your order.
+You can pay using Visa, Mastercard or American Express, and then we’ll confirm receipt of your order.